Willie Leigh

-William Ernest Leigh (190720 November 1972) was an English professional snooker and English billiards player.
+William Ernest Leigh (1907 – 20 November 1972) was an English professional snooker and English billiards player.
+He was born in 1907 in Derby, England, and died on 20 November 1972, in Nottingham, England, at the age of 65.

 Biography

 William Ernest Leigh was born in Derby in 1907.
 His father was the licensee of the Station Hotel, Derby.
 He won the 1923 under-16s British Junior English Billiards Championship, defeating Frank Edwards 600–482 in the final.
 By 1927, having received coaching from Joe Davis and others, Leigh had turned professional.

 In 1933 he entered the World Professional Snooker Championship for the first time, taking a 4–0 lead against fellow debutant Walter Donaldson before Donaldson levelled the match at 4–4.
 The players were also tied at 8–8 and 10–10 before Donaldson won 13–11.
 Leigh did not enter the championship again before it was suspended from 1940 to 1945 due to World War II.